 Dr. Kraemer Bulldogs and French Bulldogs Specialist BULLDOG WEBSITE

-I will continue to support the various bulldog rescues, help with funding via my non-for-profit charity and provide consultation.
+We will continue to support the various bulldog rescues, help with funding via the “vet4bulldog” non-for-profit charity and provide consultation.

 Dr. Kraemer & Bulldogs IN THE NEWS

 Dr. Kraemer Has Been Featured In The Following TV News Segments, Newspapers, and Magazines:

 - The US SUN

 - The Business Insider: A Vet Expert Explains How to Keep A Franch Bulldog Healthy

 - OC Register – Three-Legged Diesel Tired but Improving